Parameter Configuration

 Parameter Overwriting Logic

-files by default.
+SINDBAD uses parameters defined in approach .jl files by default.
 You can override these values using the following methods:

 Parameter Table Overwriting:

-The parameter table to overwrite the defaults can be provided either as a path to the CSV file or directly as a pre-loaded Table
+The parameter table to overwrite the defaults can be provided either as a path to the CSV file or directly as a pre-loaded Table when CSV is loaded manually to modify the table on the go).

 Parameter Precedence